 Maintenance That Matters: Keeping Your Mosquito Bug Zapper at Peak Performance

 Even the best bug zappers or mosquito traps won’t perform optimally without consistent care.
-Think of it like any other appliance; a little maintenance goes a long way in extending its lifespan and effectiveness.
+A little maintenance goes a long way in extending its lifespan and effectiveness.

 1. Cleaning the Electric Grid and Collection Tray